CharlyReux/evolvable-by-design-tutorial/README.md

 ### Displaying user information

 The goal of the application is simply to display user information when entering an id and pressing the button.
+There are curently two users, with the ids 1 and 2, but for now they are not displayed, as the app is not set up yet.

 A simple UI is provided in [App.jsx](frontend/src/App.jsx), you can look around to see how it works.
 However the calls for the API is not setup yet, so requesting to the backend won't do much for now.

-In the [User Service](frontend/src/services/UserService.ts), you can implement the getUserInfo() method with the following code:
+In the [User Service](frontend/src/services/UserService.js), you can implement the getUserInfo() method with the following code:

 ```ts
 async getUserInfo(userId) {